 GEAR Setup

-The RMP188 skis have a large rocker shape at the top, moderate flex in the center, and side curve, making them easy to ride in any condition.
+The RMP188 skis are easy to ride in all conditions thanks to their large rocker shape at the top, moderate flex in the center, and sidecut.

-The VIPEC EVO bindings allow for quick transitions between walking and gliding, without the need to remove and put on the boots.
-The unique tech binding with a release mechanism in the front piece reduces accidental release and ensures high safety.
-The SCARPA 4 Quattro SL boots are the ultimate boots, offering excellent gliding and walking performance despite their light weight.
+The VIPEC EVO bindings allow for quick switching between walking and skiing without needing to remove or reattach boots.
+They are the only tech bindings with a release mechanism in the front piece, minimizing accidental release and offering high safety.
+The SCARPA 4 Quattro SL boots are incredibly lightweight, yet I think they are the ultimate boots, excelling in both skiing and walking performance.

 Reviewer: